Infinitietechnologies/laravel-updraft/README.md

 - `update_path`: The path where update packages will be stored
 - `backup_path`: The path where backups will be stored
 - `backup_retention`: The number of backups to keep (0 to keep all)
+- `layout`: The blade layout to use for the updraft views (defaults to 'layouts.app')
 - `verify_updates`: Enable or disable verification of update packages
 - `update_public_key`: The public key used to verify update packages